 In the packing house, fruit are sorted and graded in well-lit rooms.
-Fruit are generally placed on clean stainless steel tables and sorted manually.
+Fruit are generally placed on a clean stainless steel table or a slow-moving white conveyer belt and inspected/sorted manually.
 Fruit that do not meet export requirements are rejected and sent back to the producer.

-Sorting and grading areas are supplied with waste bins, which are emptied regularly to avoid secondary infestation, and accumulated waste goes to municipal authorities for disposal.
+Sorting and grading areas are supplied with colour-coded, clearly labelled crates for rejected fruit and waste bins for trash.
+Bins are emptied regularly to avoid secondary infestation.
+Accumulated waste goes to municipal authorities for disposal and the rejected fruit may be directed to the domestic market.

 Sticky traps are installed for monitoring/detection of insect pests throughout the packing house and the sorting and grading area is cleaned daily (Government of India 2021).
 Figure 2.6 shows okra being sorted and graded.